15 Things No One Tells You About Buying Your First Home in the UK (2025 Guide)

 3. Estate Agents Work for the Seller—Not You

 It’s easy to forget that estate agents are paid by the seller to get the highest price possible.
+While some agents are genuinely helpful their loyalty lies with the vendor.

 Takeaway: Always do your own research and negotiate hard.